Skip to main content

 History of the collection

-Unlike the biggest European museums, which commenced at a fairly early stage in their histories to assemble relics from the pharaonic past, the Art & History Museum in Brussels began only recently, relatively speaking, to put an Egyptian collection together, more particularly with the acquisition around 1850 of a small core of objects.
-During the second half of the nineteenth century, this was expanded for the first time by the purchase (in 1861) of the collection of G. Hagemans and the donation (in 1884) of E. de Meester de Ravenstein.
+Unlike the largest European museums, which began assembling relics from the pharaonic past at an early stage, the Art & History Museum in Brussels started relatively late to form its Egyptian collection.
+Its first core of objects was acquired around 1850.
+During the second half of the 19th century, the collection was expanded through the purchase of G. Hagemans’ collection in 1861 and the donation of E. de Meester de Ravenstein in 1884.

 Female statue, limestone